 Selayar was once part of the ancient trading route to the Moluccas.
 Historic relics have been found on Selayar dating back to the 14th century when Chinese, Philippine and Thai traders regularly passed through this part of South East Asia.
 The island’s main town, Benteng has a unique one room, stand-alone museum which proudly houses a kettle drum – the oldest and biggest in the world.
 The drum was brought to Selayar by mariners from China and dates back to the Bronze Era.

 The population is about 120,000 (2012), mainly a mixed race of Makasars, Buginese, the natives of Luwu and Buton.
 People here use Makassar language, are for the most part nominally Moslems (though many non-Muslim customs survive) and support themselves by agriculture, fishing, seafarming, trade, the preparation of salt and weaving.
 Vanilla, tobacco, trepang, tortoise shell, coconuts and coconut oil, and salt are exported.
 There are frequent emigrations to Sulawesi and other parts of the archipelago.
 For that reason, and also on account of its excellent horses and numerous water buffaloes, Selayar is often compared with Madura, being of the same importance to Celebes as is Madura to Java.

 One of the secrets of visiting Selayar is discovering how to get there.
 The very fact it takes about nine to ten bumpy hours overland to reach this unspoilt, idyllic, tropical sea gypsy paradise, makes this little known tucked away treat in the South of Sulawesi a pleasure.
 Places that are this far removed from the trappings of mainstream tourism lead you on a discovery; an adventurous travel experience that is truly unique.

 Selayar Island is a fascinating destination owing to its unique landscape, and its beautiful unspoilt beaches.
-The west side area of the island is mainly inhabited by fishermen, who live in small villages that continue to follow their traditions largely unaffected by western influences, most favorite place on the west side is Gusung Island or sometimes local people call it Pasi Island.
-This island is mostly visited by those who want to go diving, snorkeling, fishing or just stay at beautiful beach.
+The west side area of the island is mainly inhabited by fishermen, who live in small villages that continue to follow their traditions largely unaffected by western influences, most favorite place on the west side is Gusung Island.
+This island is mostly visited by those who want to stay at white sandy beautiful beach.